Davidson and IU Indianapolis host Milwaukee

 Indianapolis; Wednesday, 6:30 p.m.
 EST

-BOTTOM LINE: IU Indianapolis hosts Milwaukee after Katie Davidson scored 27 points in IU Indianapolis’ 82-55 loss to the Purdue Fort Wayne Mastodons.
+BOTTOM LINE: IU Indianapolis faces Milwaukee after Katie Davidson scored 27 points in IU Indianapolis’ 82-55 loss to the Purdue Fort Wayne Mastodons.

-The Jaguars have gone 4-3 at home.
-IU Indianapolis is ninth in the Horizon at limiting opponent scoring, giving up 71.6 points while holding opponents to 44.1% shooting.
+The Jaguars are 4-3 in home games.
+IU Indianapolis has a 2-10 record against opponents over .500.

-The Panthers are 1-10 in conference matchups.
-Milwaukee is seventh in the Horizon scoring 61.5 points per game and is shooting 39.3%.
+The Panthers are 1-10 against Horizon opponents.
+Milwaukee is fifth in the Horizon with 31.5 rebounds per game led by Anna Lutz averaging 5.3.

 IU Indianapolis is shooting 39.6% from the field this season, 1.6 percentage points lower than the 41.2% Milwaukee allows to opponents.
 Milwaukee averages 6.6 made 3-pointers per game this season, 0.5 more makes per game than IU Indianapolis gives up.